ishanarora04/apacheairflow/README.md

 > Step 5: Initialize the airflow meta database
 >>  airflow initdb

-> Step 6: Copy airflow.cfg from the pseudo folder and replace the current one
+> Step 6: Copy mysql, s3, postgress section of airflow.cfg from the pseudo folder and replace the current one

 > Step 7 : Copy the dags and plugin from the pseudo folder to Airflow_home: